MelonSpeedruns/BotwRandomizer/README.md

 Head over to the [Releases](https://github.com/MelonSpeedruns/BotwRandomizer/releases) section and download the latest built .exe file.
 Run it and configure it.
 Once the randomization process starts, it will create a new Cemu graphic pack in the proper folder.
 Make sure to enable it in Cemu's graphic packs settings!

+If the app doesn't launch for you when double clicking it, then you might be missing the latest [.NET Desktop Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 If you have any questions about the Randomizer, please ask them in our [Official Discord Server](https://discord.gg/vPPsreP4Ng).

 The BOTW Randomizer expects you to have an extracted copy of the Wii U version of BOTW, including the following: